Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 ---

 #### **Bootstrap**
 Open a [terminal](./Terminal.md).
-If a menu opens, select "bootstrap" from the Google Cloud submenu.
+If a menu opens, select "Bootstrap" from the Google Cloud submenu.

 If no menu opens after opening a terminal, using SSH, Copy the entire highlighted text below and paste into the terminal.
 Press enter.